- Targeted Therapies

 (Committee Chair)

-Oncology Pharmacist, Oncology Pharmacy Coordinator
+Oncology Pharmacist, Oncology Pharmacy Coordinator Jewish General Hospital, Montreal, QC

 Nathalie Letarte

-B. Pharm., M.Sc., Pharm.
-D., DESG, BCOP
+Pharm.
+D., M.Sc., DESG, BCOP

-Co-chair of the Chaire Famille Sabourin en santé des femmes, Montreal, QC
+Co-chair of the Chaire Famille Sabourin en santé des femmes, Montreal, QC.

 Jean-Philippe Adam